strawberry-graphql/strawberry/docs/integrations/django.md

 In this case we are doing the default processing of the result, but it can be tweaked based on your needs.

+# Pagination in Django

+Django provides numerous utilities to make common tasks in the web-development world easier.
+It has it's own pagination API that is useful, when it comes to pagination with Strawberry.

+(docs coming soon)